kogakure/website-hugo-stefanimhoff.de/app/content/articles/2015/getting-started-with-body-weight-training.md

 ## Motivation and Inspiration

 Finding resources on how to do the movements is an easy task.
 YouTube is filled with videos on how to do anything.
 And these channels provide regular motivation.
 Some of these persons or groups are like superstars.
-[Frank Medrano](https://www.youtube.com/channel/UCP8wqLAt5qYMmOwMB7-mvTQ), a *vegan* athlete has over half a million followers.
+[Frank Medrano]( https://www.youtube.com/watch?v=mvJHw64fxgQ), a *vegan* athlete has over half a million followers.

-{{% youtube mvJHw64fxgQ %}}

 Other good channels to follow are [Strength Project](https://www.youtube.com/user/strengthproject), [OfficialBarstarzz](https://www.youtube.com/user/OfficialBarstarzz), [Brendan Meyers](https://www.youtube.com/user/leftyjrpro), [BaristiWorkout](https://www.youtube.com/user/baristiworkout), [Corey Hall](https://www.youtube.com/user/cth38881), [Al Kavadlo](https://www.youtube.com/user/alkavadlo), [Calisthenic Movement](https://www.youtube.com/user/Calisthenicmovement) or [Cornelia Ritzke](https://www.youtube.com/user/ConnyBerlin).